libra/website/docs/move-overview.md

 }
 ```

-This transaction script has an unfortunate problem, it will fail if the there is no account under the address `payee`.
+This transaction script has an unfortunate problem &mdash; it will fail if the there is no account under the address `payee`.
 We will fix this problem by modifying the script to create an account for `payee` if one does not already exist.

 ```rust
 // A small variant of the peer-peer payment example that creates a fresh account if one does not